 The Federal Bureau of Investigation lists human trafficking as the fastest-growing business of organized crime and the third-largest criminal enterprise in the world.

-Since our inception in 2009, IAHTI has provided training for thousands of investigators, prosecutors and crime analysts from 66 countries and two U.S. Territories, with those numbers growing every year.
+Since our inception in 2009, IAHTI has provided training for thousands of investigators, prosecutors and crime analysts from 68 countries and several U.S. Territories, with those numbers growing every year.
 In 2020, IAHTI released several online training courses for community members, government employees and law enforcement.

 What Makes us Different?